otacke/yalw/README.md

 Thanks to [edik](https://profiles.wordpress.org/plocha/ "edik") for his support and to [akoww](https://github.com/akoww) for fixing bugs!

+## History
+_Who’s Yalw, you ask?_

+Back in the ancient days of Northern Europe, everybody knew Yalw — although Allfather Odin was not too happy about that.
+Yalw is the bastard stepbrother of Thor.
+He works as an underpaid intern for Heimdall, guarding the Bifröst.
+You should definitely look that up in the Edda :-)
+Well, because mighty Yalw guards the realm of Asgard so bravely, I named this piece of software after him.
+Beware of those who tell you that I just named it Yet Another Login Widget!

 ## License
 YALW is is licensed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](http://www.wtfpl.net).